Nullvora/mabor/README.md

 </summary>
 <br />

-Burn emphasizes thread safety by leveraging the [ownership system of Rust](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
+Mabor emphasizes thread safety by leveraging the [ownership system of Rust](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
-With Burn, each module is the owner of its weights.
+With Mabor, each module is the owner of its weights.
 It is therefore possible to send a module to another thread for computing the gradients, then send the gradients to the main thread that can aggregate them, and _voilà_, you get multi-device training.